 Some teenagers have difficulty keeping up with the energy needs of their bodies and may be underweight.
-The reason for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
+The reasons for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
 Growing during the teen years requires more food energy than at other times of life.
+Teens can lose weight when they are burning more calories than they are taking in.
 Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuations in their weight.
 Your teen’s health care provider may have suggested that your teen gain weight.
 This guide was created to give you some ideas on how to help your teen achieve a healthier weight.

-This material is intended to help parents of teens who do not suffer from an eating disorder.
+This guide is intended to help parents of teens who do not suffer from an eating disorder or other medical conditions that cause significant weight loss.

 What are the medical implications of my teen being underweight?